aldanhsaleh2010-pixel/mini-project-week-8/README.md

 🚀 Day 40 Mini Project – Linear Transformation
 ------------------------>

-1️⃣
+1️⃣  <In this project>:

-In this project, I learned how linear transformation works using matrix multiplication 📊 We used this equation:
+I learned how linear transformation works using matrix multiplication 📊 We used this equation:

 Y = X @ W + b